-Additional Punitive Damages in a Wrongful Death Claim in Florida
+Additional Punitive Damages in a Florida Wrongful Death Claim

 In addition to the damages discussed on the previous pages (called compensatory damages), a jury or Judge may also choose to impose punitive damages.
 Punitive damages are not directly linked to the claimants’ damages, but are instead designed to punish the defendant as well as deter others from behaving in a similar fashion.